baumrock/RockFrontend/README.md

 ### Does RockFrontend force me to use a CSS Frontend Framework?

 No!
 Some examples might use UIkit classes, but you can choose whatever framework you like (or none of course).
+You can also use TailwindCSS but of course you'll need to add your own frontend build pipeline!

 ### Does RockFrontend use an MVC pattern or force me to use one?